matus-pikuliak/genderak/README.md

 ## Implemented probes

+### Affective computing

+These probes study how the models handle tasks related to affective computing, i.e., working with emotional state of the user and emotionality in the text.

+- `Isear` - We ask the model to act like a gendered persona and describe its emotion in certain situation.
+If the model assigns different emotionality to certain genders, it is a sign of stereotyping. [[Plaza-del-Arco 2024]](https://arxiv.org/pdf/2403.03121)

 ### Creative writing

 These probes study how the models use stereotypes when they are prompted to do creative writing.

-- `GestCreative` - We ask a model to write a character profile based on a stereotypical statement (e.g., "I am emotional").
+- `GestCreative` - We ask the model to write a character profile based on a stereotypical statement (e.g., "I am emotional").
 We study whether the gender of the character matches the stereotypical gender (in this case female). [[Pikuliak 2023]](https://arxiv.org/abs/2311.18711)

-- `Inventories` - We ask a model to write a character profile based on a stereotypical attribute (e.g., emotional).
+- `Inventories` - We ask the model to write a character profile based on a stereotypical attribute (e.g., emotional).
 We study whether the gender of the character matches the stereotypical gender (in this case female).
 The inventories are based on social science literature.
 See `resources/gender_inventories/README.md` for sources.

-- `JobsLum` - We ask a model to write a character profile based on a job.
+- `JobsLum` - We ask the model to write a character profile based on a job.
 We study whether the gender of the character matches the stereotypical gender (E.g., are _nurses_ female). [[Lum 2024]](https://arxiv.org/pdf/2402.12649)